MaxwellVolz/maxwellvolz.github.io/_posts/2019-6-16-Dota-Underlords-Part-1.md

 Basics:
  - Each player starts with 100% life
- - You lose life by losing rounds on your own board
+ - You lose life by losing rounds
  - Rounds consist of PVP and PVE battles
  - Draws and wins do not lead to losing life
  - Once a player reaches 0% they are eliminated